 The Small Clone is probably the most basic and distinctive looking pedal in our roundup with one large control knob on the top center.
 Somewhat unusually the depth is controlled by a switch.

 Don’t let the simplicity fool you.
 This is one mighty pedal.
 It sounds great and built to take some heavy road use.
 It’s made of thinner sheet metal and perhaps susceptible to a few dents so not as strong as a Boss.
-Don’t abuse it and you have got a pedal that may well last your lifetime.
+Don’t abuse it and you have got something that may well last your lifetime.

 Boss CE-5 Stereo Chorus Ensemble